École nationale supérieure d'informatique et de mathématiques appliquées de Grenoble: Master of Science in Informatics at Grenoble (MoSIG)

 Since September 2008, an English-language joint degree program with the University of Grenoble provides a highly competitive, two-year graduate Master's degree program.

 Master in Communication Systems Engineering

 Offered jointly by Ensimag and Politecnico di Torino (Italy), this four-semester course aims to train engineers to specialize in the design and management of communication systems, ranging from simple point-to-point transmissions to diversified telecommunications networks.

 Research at Ensimag

 Ensimag students can perform research work as part of their curriculum in second year, as well as a second-year internship and their end of studies project in a research laboratory.
-15% of Ensimag graduates choose to pursue a Ph.D.
+15% of Ensimag graduates choose to pursue a Ph.D..
+Ensimag has global academic partnerships with universities like EPFL, ETH Zurich, Technical University of Munich, TU of Berlin, Carnegie Mellon, KU Leuven, Aalto, TU of Eindhoven, Politecnico di Milano, Politecnico di Torino, KTH and Trinity College Dublin.